MAORI CARVING DESIGNS

 The Maori are famous for their beautiful and unique carvings.
-Maori carvings can be found on their houses, boats, statues, and on the jewelry they make.
-A Maori carving can be made from many different materials including jade, bone, silver, and wood.
-For a great selection of pendants, necklaces, and other jewelry made with Maori carving designs visit
+Maori carvings can be found on their houses, boats, statues, and on the jewelry they make and wear.
+A Maori carving can be made from many different materials including greenstone (jade), bone, silver, and wood.
+For a great selection of pendants, necklaces, and other jewelry made with Maori carving designs visit The Bone Art Place.
+Below is a list of the most common shapes found on Maori carvings and what meanings the Maori have given to these shapes.

 Types of Maori Carving Designs